Ultrastrong time-dependent light-matter interactions are gauge-relative: Example: Uniform motion through a cavity

 where ${\bf r}={\bf r}_1-{\bf r}_2$ is the relative position between the charges and ${\bf R}=(m_1{\bf r}_1+m_2{\bf r}_2)/(m_1+m_2)$ is the position of the centre-of-mass.
-The second term on the right-hand-side of Eq. (\ref{curr}) ensures the conservation of charge $\partial_\mu j^\mu=0$, and also ensures that the dipole's interaction with the electric field induced by the atomic motion in the lab frame is properly included.
+The second term on the right-hand-side of Eq.~(\ref{curr}) ensures the conservation of charge $\partial_\mu j^\mu=0$, and also ensures that the dipole's interaction with the electric field induced by the atomic motion in the lab frame is properly included.
 In particular, in the multipolar-gauge this term correctly ensures the presence of the R\"ontgen interaction.
-The current can be obtained from the non-relativistic transformation $\rho=\rho'$, ${\bf J}={\bf J}'+{\dot {\bf R}}\rho'$, which relates the (primed) atomic rest frame to the (unprimed) lab frame in which ${\bf R}={\dot {\bf R}}t$ with ${\dot {\bf R}}\neq {\bf 0}$.
+The current can be obtained from the non-relativistic transformation $\rho=\rho'$, ${\bf J}={\bf J}'+{\dot {\bf R}}\rho'$, which relates the (primed) atomic rest frame to the (unprimed) lab frame in which ${\bf R}={\dot {\bf R}}t$ (up to a constant initial position) with ${\dot {\bf R}}\neq {\bf 0}$.
 The $\alpha$-gauge polarisation field is

 and the associated magnetisation field ${\bf M}^\alpha$ is such that $\nabla \times {\bf M}^\alpha = {\bf J}_{\rm T}-{\dot {\bf P}}^\alpha_{\rm T}$.
 In the multipolar gauge $\alpha=1$ we obtain the expected multipolar expressions.
 In particular, $\nabla \times {\bf M}^1({\bf x}) = -e\nabla \times [{\bf r}\times {\dot {\bf R}}\delta({\bf x}-{\bf R})]$.